Foundation Diet and Health

 .

-Pyridoxine (B 6 ) is contained in malt extract at 0.5 mg/100g.
+Pyridoxine (B6) is contained in malt extract at 0.5 mg/100g.
 Dried mango or quinoa have similar values and brewer's yeast contains a lot of this vitamin at 4.4 mg/100g.
 As a particularly important coenzyme, it is also involved in protein metabolism and the breakdown of glycogen.
 3

-Amino acids such as tryptophan , threonine and valine are also contained in malt extract and traces of magnesium , potassium , calcium and sodium are detectable.
+Malt extract also contains amino acids such as tryptophan (100 g contain 30% of the daily requirement), threonine and valine, and traces of magnesium, potassium, calcium and sodium are detectable.
 3

-Compared to malt sugar, malt syrup is generally lower in calories and richer in nutrients, and therefore healthier.
+Compared to malt sugar, malt syrup is lower in calories and richer in nutrients, and therefore healthier.

 The complete ingredients of malt syrup, the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.